pdfminer/pdfminer.six/docs/source/index.rst

 Common use-cases
 ----------------

-* :ref:`commandline` if you just want to extract text from a pdf once.
+* :ref:`tutorial_commandline` if you just want to extract text from a pdf once.
-* :ref:`api` if you want to integrate pdfminer.six with your Python code.
+* :ref:`tutorial_highlevel` if you want to integrate pdfminer.six with your Python code.
-* :ref:`composable` when you want to tailor the behavior of pdfminer.six to your needs.
+* :ref:`tutorial_composable` when you want to tailor the behavior of pdfmine.six to your needs.

 Contributing